n-young/db-book/src/chapters/index.md

 When a value is inserted into a hash table, one of two things can happen: either the bucket doesn't overflow, or the bucket does overflow.
 If it overflows, then we need to **split** our bucket.
 To split a bucket, we create a new bucket with the same search key as the bucket that overflowed, but with a "1" prepended to it.
 We then prepend a "0" to the original bucket's search key.
 As an example, if a bucket with a local depth of 3 and search key "101" splits, we would be left with two buckets, each of local depth 4 and with search keys "0101" and "1101" respectively.
 Then, we transfer values matching the new search key from the old bucket to the new bucket, and we are done.

 *It's worth noting that while we talk about "prepending" as if we are dealing with strings, in actuality, this action is done entirely through the bit-level representation of integers.
-Think about what you would have to add to a search key to effectively prepend its bit representation with a 1 or a 0.
-Hint: it has something to do with powers of 2.*
+Think about what you would have to add to a search key to effectively prepend its bit representation with a 1 or a 0.*

 <!-- TODO: Extensible Hashing Splitting Diagram -->